Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 Stage 2: Early Game

-Focus on building economy while collecting Nautilus and Gangplank and Illaoi copies.
+Focus on building economy while collecting Nautilus and Gangplank copies.
 Play your strongest board with any 2-star units you hit naturally.
 Look for Illaoi and Graves as early game frontline.
 Aim to have 30-40 gold by the Stage 2 carousel.

 Stage 3: Transition